SPINN: Sparse, Physics-based, and partially Interpretable Neural Networks for PDEs: Methodology

-\textbf{Meshless approximation using radial basis functions.} To set the stage for the introduction of Sparse Physics-based Interpretable Neural Networks (SPINNs), we focus on the problem of finding a solution $u:\Omega \subset \mathbb{R}^d \to \mathbb{R}$ ($d \ge 1$) of the partial differential equation $\mathcal{N}(x, u(x), \nabla u(x), \ldots) = 0$, $x \in \Omega$, with specified Dirichlet and Neumann boundary conditions on the domain boundary $\partial \Omega$.
+To set the stage for the introduction of Sparse Physics-based \rR{and partially} Interpretable Neural Networks (SPINNs), we focus on the problem of finding a solution $u:\Omega \subset \mathbb{R}^d \to \mathbb{R}$ ($d \ge 1$) of the partial differential equation $\mathcal{N}(x, u(x), \nabla u(x), \ldots) = 0$, $x \in \Omega$, with specified Dirichlet and Neumann boundary conditions on the domain boundary $\partial \Omega$.
 Among the many numerical techniques that have been developed to solve such equations we focus in particular on a class of meshless methods that approximate the solution of the differential equation in terms of Radial Basis Functions (RBFs): for every $x = (x^1, \ldots x^d) \in \Omega$,

 The various terms in the approximation \eqref{eq:pde_meshless_approx} are to be understood as follows. $(X_i \in \mathbb{R}^d)_{i=1}^N$ represent nodes in the domain $\Omega$. $\varphi:\mathbb{R}\to \mathbb{R}$ represents an RBF kernel.
 The variables $(h_i \in \mathbb{R})_{i=1}^N$ are appropriately defined measures of width of the RBF kernels centered at the nodes $(X_i)$.
 Finally, the coefficients $(U_i \in \mathbb{R})_{i=1}^N$ represent the nodal weights associated with the basis functions centered at $(X_i)_{i=1}^N$.
 In the sequel we also consider a variant of the meshless approximation \eqref{eq:pde_meshless_approx} that enforces the partition of unity property; such an approximation takes the form